h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 	acs_zcta_col <- acs_orig$ZCTA5
 	acs_full <- acs_orig[,-which(colnames(acs_orig) == "ZCTA5")]

-###### Get a summary of the ACS dataset.
+###### Get a summary of the ACS data set.
 	dim(acs_full)
 	summary(acs_full)

 ###### Build a GLRM to reduce ZCTA demographics to k = 10 archetypes.
-We standardize the data before performing the fit to ensure differences in scale between columns don't unduly affect the algorithm.
-For the loss function, we select quadratic again, but this time, we apply regularization to X and Y in order to sparsify the resulting features.
+We standardize the data before performing the fit to ensure differences in scale don't unduly affect the algorithm.
+For the loss function, we select quadratic again, but this time, apply regularization to X and Y in order to sparsify the compressed features.
 	acs_model <- h2o.glrm(training_frame = acs_full, k = 10, transform = "STANDARDIZE",
 	                      loss = "Quadratic", regularization_x = "Quadratic",
 	                      regularization_y = "L1", max_iterations = 100, gamma_x = 0.25, gamma_y = 0.5)